elementor/elementor-developers-docs/src/form-actions/simple-example.md

 	/**
 	 * Register action controls.
 	 *
-	 * This action has no input fields.
+	 * Ping action has no input fields to the form widget.
 	 *
 	 * @since 1.0.0
 	 * @access public